 Storage options:

-- Wall-mounted pegs: Maximum space efficiency; requires stud mounting
+• Wall-mounted pegs: Good space use; requires stud mounting

 Organize plates by size with heaviest at bottom for stability.